2 federal officers fired shots during encounter that killed Alex Pretti, DHS tells Congress

 The Associated Press left messages Tuesday with ICE and a DHS spokesperson seeking a response.

 Catalini reported from Trenton, New Jersey and Karnowski from Minneapolis.
-Associated Press writer Tim Sullivan in Minneapolis and Rebecca Boone in Boise, Idaho, contributed to this report.
+Associated Press writers Tim Sullivan in Minneapolis, Rebecca Boone in Boise, Idaho, and Michelle Price in Washington contributed to this report.